 DAY 22 | COLOMBO | ARRIVAL IN NEGOMBO

 There is only one thing that I planned to do in Sri Lanka but I haven’t done it.
-It’s a visit in Colombo!
-I initially planned to get there on my last day in Sri Lanka.
-The plan was to set out very early in the morning from Unawatuna, get to Nebomgo, leave my luggage in the guest house, get back to Colombo and explore the city.
-Surprisingly, it took me almost half a day to travel from Unawatuna to Negombo on the bus and I didn’t have enough time to get back to Colombo to see the city.
-But it’s definitely doable.
-It depens where do you want to stay overnight and what time is your flight on the following day.
-If you plan to stay overnight in Colombo, it’s more than sure that you will find time to see the city on the last day in Sri Lanka.
+A visit in Colombo.
+The plan for my last day in Sri Lanka was to set out early in the morning from Unawatuna, get to Nebomgo, leave my luggage there, get back to Colombo and explore the city.
+Surprisingly, it took me half a day to travel from Unawatuna to Negombo on the bus and I didn’t have enough time to get back to Colombo to see the city.
+My flight back was in the early morning on the following day so this is why I decided to stay the last night in Negombo.
+If you are going to stay the last night in Colombo, I’m sure you will find time to see this city.

 HOW TO GET FROM UNAWATUNA TO NEGOMBO?